 Ann Lorenz has been the Opening Doors Development and Marketing Director for 5 years.
 Ann has a Bachelor of Communications degree from Clarke University and a Bachelor of Business degree from the University of Dubuque.
 Prior to joining the Opening Doors staff Ann worked a total of 9 years at the Dubuque Regional Humane Society as the Development & Marketing Director and Community Outreach Director.
 She is passionate about the mission of Opening Doors and she enjoys making a difference in the lives of women and children.
 Ann has experience in marketing, event planning, volunteer and project management, fundraising, and more.
 She is a member of the Association of Fundraising Professionals and Women’s Leadership Network and she enjoys singing, dogs, and the Cubs (win or lose!)

 Heather LuGrain started at the Teresa Shelter as a Program Advocate in April 2010.
 Before becoming Teresa Shelter Director, she was the Case Manager for over three years.
 She graduated with her Bachelors in Social Work from the University of Northern Iowa in 2009.
 She has a wide variety of experience in social work including working for a child abuse prevention agency in Waterloo, IA and BHIS services work with children and their families.
 Heather is responsible for all aspects of the Teresa Shelter Emergency and Extended Stay Programs and Maria House Transitional and Permanent Supportive Housing Programs.
-She will also oversee the “Doorways to Hope” job skills and employment readiness training program.
+She also oversees the “Doorways to Hope” job skills and employment readiness training program that is managed by Sr. Kathy Flynn.
 She was previously the Teresa Shelter Program Director.

 Cozette Oberhoffer joined the Opening Doors staff in January of 2017.
 She previously worked as the office manager and event coordinator for the Dubuque County Fairgrounds for seven years, and as a manager and event coordinator at Clarke College prior to that.
 Cozette grew up in the Keywest area of Dubuque, then moved to Cedar Rapids and graduated from Kennedy High School.
 She moved back to Dubuque in 1987 where she married her husband Dan and raised their three children.